1995parham-learning/lightgbm101/slides.md

 to limit tree depth.
 However, trees still grow leaf-wise even when `max_depth` is specified.

 <img src="/leaf-wise.webp" alt="leaf-wise" class="rounded shadow h-60 basis-1/4 m-auto" />

+---

+### Optimal Split for Categorical Features

+It is common to represent categorical features with one-hot encoding, but this approach is suboptimal for tree learners.
+Particularly for high-cardinality categorical features, a tree built on one-hot features tends to be unbalanced and needs to grow very deep to achieve good accuracy.

+Instead of one-hot encoding, the optimal solution is to split on a categorical feature by partitioning its categories into 2 subsets.
+If the feature has `k` categories, there are `2^(k-1) - 1` possible partitions.
+But there is an efficient solution for regression trees.
+It needs about `O(k * log(k))` to find the optimal partition.